More Symptoms of FCS

 Depression: Struggling with managing the restrictions can lead to negative feelings about self and life.

-Bulimia: Making yourself sick to avoid digesting any food you have eaten with a high fat content.
+Bulimia: Self-induced vomitting to avoid digesting any food eaten with a high fat content.
 This can quickly escalate to bulimia.